willpuckett/ehrbl/README.md

 ![case](.images/case.png)

 It's really more of a skin.
-Print and place the pcb directly in it.
+It is designed to sit as low as possible.Print and place the pcb directly in it.
 The case is only one half, flip it in your slicer for the other half 🙃

 > [!TIP]